 So if you want a comfortable beach destination and, most importantly, one that is little visited, do not hesitate.

 ✈️ To get to Pagudpud, the most convenient way is to fly to Laoag and then take a bus to Pagudpud.
-This last stretch can easily take 3 hours.
+This final stretch can easily take three hours.
 Another alternative is to take a bus from Manila to Laoag or directly from Manila to Pagudpud, but keep in mind it will take about 10 hours.

 Saud Beach, Pagudpud